LeeAnnEditor/o365hq/services/Azure AD Tenant-to-Tenant Staged Transition.md

 The plan may vary depending on your needs.

 1. Kickoff meeting
-2. The source tenant data analysis
+2. Source tenant data analysis
-3. Preparing and coordination of the migration plan
+3. Preparation and coordination of the migration plan
 4. Preparing for migration and informing users
 5. Data migration according to the developed plan
 6. Verification and fixing issues